-The story was originally published by the The Phoenix on October 21, 2005.
-It was printed in over twenty daily newspapers.
+The Phoenix originally published the story on October 21, 2005.
+The article was printed in over twenty daily newspapers.
 The article is reprinted solely for educational purposes.
-It is intended to offer insight into the history of Wine Education in Philadelphia, and our place within that history.
+It is intended to offer insight into the history of Wine Education in Philadelphia and our place within that history.
 Links to the original article and author are given below.

 Wine, Wit and Wisdom

 PHOENIXVILLE – An estimated 225 people enjoyed some wine and wit, while gaining wisdom during the Second Annual Wine, Wit & Wisdom event at Robert Ryan’s Columbia Station Thursday evening.

 Proceeds from the event will benefit the Phoenixville Public Library’s ongoing and future programs.

 The festivities began with a sponsors’ reception and featured speaker Keith Wallace, owner of The Wine School of Philadelphia.
 “We do charity events all of the time because they are fun,” said Wallace.
 “The people in Phoenixville are open-minded, and it was an honor to be here.”

 Wallace said that people are becoming more and more curious about wine.
 “I like that so I can give them more information about wine,” he said.
 “They are enthusiastic and have a lot of good questions.”

 Wallace had 125 bottles of wine in tow, and said he usually brings 25 percent more just in case.
 “We opened almost all of them,” he said.
 “We try to bring a half a bottle per person, which equals three glasses total.
 It’s about keeping everyone happy so they can drive home.”